scala/docs.scala-lang/scala3/guides/tasty-overview.md

 - Tasty makes an excellent foundation for a new generation of [reflection-based macros][macros].
 - Optimizers and analyzers can use it for deep code analysis and advanced code generation.

-In a related note, Scala 2.13.5 has a TASTy reader, and the Scala 3 compiler can also read the 2.13 “Pickle” format.
-The [Compatibility Reference][compatibility-ref] in the Scala 3 Migration Guide summarizes the benefits of this cross-compiling capability:
+In a related note, Scala 2.13.6 has a TASTy reader, and the Scala 3 compiler can also read the 2.13 “Pickle” format.
+The [Classpath Compatibility Page][compatibility-ref] in the Scala 3 Migration Guide explains the benefits of this cross-compiling capability.

-> “You can have a Scala `2.13` module that depends on a Scala `3.0.0-RC1` module, and the latter can even depend on another Scala `2.13` module. >Cross-compatibility will not restrain you from using the exciting new features of Scala 3.0.
-> In short, we have backward and forward compatibility and so migration can happen gradually and in any order.”